nicholasjackson/wasp/README.md

 ## Callbacks

-Callbacks can be defined that allow a local function to be called from the Wasm module.
+Callbacks can be defined to allow a local function to be called from the Wasm module.
 For example, if your application contains the Go function:

 ```go
 func callMe(in string) string {